Pjotrtje/ConsoleAsksFor/README.md

 var wordOfTheDay = await console.AskForString("What is your word of the day?");

 console.WriteInfoLine("Tip: Use tab for intellisense.");
-var likableWords = await console.AskForItems("Which of these words do you like?", new[] { "Whale", "Yesterday", "Some", "Stereo", "Random" });
+var likableWords = await console.AskForItems("Which of these words do you like?", ["Whale", "Yesterday", "Some", "Stereo", "Random"]);
 ```
 ![Demo](https://raw.githubusercontent.com/Pjotrtje/ConsoleAsksFor/main/docs/demo.gif)